Multi-fidelity graph-based neural networks architectures to learn Navier-Stokes solutions on non-parametrized 2D domains: Methods

 \subsection{Losses}

-For the training of each model, we can consider both the data-fidelity term and unsupervised physical loss terms.
+For the training of each model, we consider a data-fidelity term and unsupervised physical loss terms.
 The supervised component, $\mathcal{L}_{\text{sup}}$, is defined as the squared $L^2$-norm with respect to the reference data (\ref{ref-cfd}), and it is always included in all configurations.
 We introduce additional loss terms to regularize the learning process and enforce the underlying physics of the system.
 The resulting loss function is defined as: